soramitsu/dst-parser/README.md

 # Example docstring parser

-A source code docstring parser for a custom C-like (including C++, JavaScript, Rust) and Python-like syntax, where documentation sections are marked in comments using `FRAGMENT` and `ESCAPE` statements.
+The docstring parser for C-like (including C++, JavaScript, Rust) and Python-like syntax, where code that should be included in documentation is marked with custom comments.

 ## Syntax